An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Technical Validation

-Correlation analysis between NTL data and socioeconomic indicators is a vital method for evaluating its quality and utility.
+Correlation analysis between NTL data and socioeconomic indicators(SEI) is a vital method for evaluating its quality and utility.
 A strong correlation indicates that the data accurately reflects socioeconomic activities, providing substantial value for research in fields like economic monitoring and regional development.
 We therefore compared VIIRS-like products against two key socioeconomic indicators: Gross Domestic Product (GDP) and Resident Population (POP) in Table. \ref{tb4}.
-We selected the 2000–2012 period for this analysis, as it was the overlapping timeframe where all three datasets were available.
-The statistical results reveal that EVAL consistently outperformed the other products.
-Specifically, its correlation coefficient with GDP was 0.9681, compared to 0.8622 for LongNTL and 0.8997 for SVNL.
-Similarly, its correlation with POP was 0.9402, again surpassing LongNTL (0.8846) and SVNL (0.9270).
-On average, EVAL’s correlation coefficient reached 0.9542, representing an improvement of 9.3\% over LongNTL (0.8734) and 4.5\% over SVNL (0.9134).
-This strong performance underscores EVAL’s superior capacity to capture the intensity of human activity and economic development, making it a more reliable and applicable tool for socioeconomic research.
+We selected the 2000–2012 period for this analysis, the overlapping timeframe where all seven datasets were available.
+Among the evaluated products, DMSP-OLS, as the original NTL data, serves as a baseline for performance, showing an average correlation of 0.9356 with socioeconomic indicators.
+Li's NTL demonstrates an improvement upon this baseline through fine-tuning, achieving an average correlation of 0.9467.